parallelvirtualcluster/docs/docs/deployment/hardware-requirements.md

 ### Size

-Data disks should be as large as possible for the storage expected by VMs, plus overhead of approximately 30% (i.e. the cluster should ideally never excede 70% full).
+Data disks should be as large as possible for the storage expected by VMs, plus overhead of approximately 30% (i.e. the cluster should ideally never exceed 70% full).

 Since this sizing is based entirely on VM requirements, no minimum or recommended values can reasonably be given.

-### Quantity/Redundancy:
+### Quantity/Redundancy

 Data disks in the PVC system **must** be added in groupings equal to the pool replication level, across the same number of nodes.
-For example, in a 3 node cluster, 3 disks, of identical sizes, must be added at the same time.
+For example, in a 3 node cluster, 3 disks, of identical sizes, must be added at the same time, 1 to each of the 3 nodes.
+Large node counts require more careful calculation of the replication split, though 1-disk-per-node expansion across all nodes is generally recommended.

-Data disk reundancy is provided by the Ceph pool replication across nodes, and thus, data disks **should**, if at all possible, be passed **directly** into the system without any intervening RAID or other layers.
+Data disk redundancy is provided by the Ceph pool replication across nodes, and thus, data disks **should**, if at all possible, be passed **directly** into the system without any intervening RAID or other layers.
 If this is not possible (e.g. on HP SmartArray controllers), disks should be allocated as single-disk RAID-0 volumes in the storage controller.

-The number of data disks, as mentioned above in the CPU section, directly affects the number of recommended CPU cores, as each disk adds additional computational intensity.
+The number of data disks, as mentioned above in the CPU section, directly affects the number of recommended CPU cores, as each disk adds additional computation.
 It is **recommended** to use fewer, larger disks over more, smaller disks as much as possible.
-For example, 1 4TB disk would generally be preferable to 4 1TB disks, as it would reduce the CPU overhead by as much as 75%, though this is a trade-off with reliability.
+For example, 1 4TB disk would generally be preferable to 4 1TB disks, as it would reduce the CPU overhead by as much as 75%, though this is a trade-off with reliability, as a single large disk would affect more data when failing than a smaller disk.

 ## Networking